 |Wayne Reynolds, Copyright Paizo.|

-If a character gets surrounded by two or more assailants, the assailants can divide themselves in two groups in order to flank/back-stab the character.
+If a character gets surrounded by two or more creatures (or vice-versa), the creatures can divide themselves in two groups in order to flank/back-stab the character.
 The character chooses which group to face.
 The other group has advantage when attacking the character.
-The number of assailants that can attack a creature at once is limited by their size, position (no backstabbing people who have their backs to a wall), and the length of their weapons.
+The number of creatures that can attack a character at once is limited by their size, position (no backstabbing people who have their backs to a wall), and the length of their weapons.